How common is arthritis?

 Arthritis is a very common chronic condition in Wisconsin.
-Based on 2011 survey data, about 25% of Wisconsin adults aged 18 years and older (1 million people) reported they have some form of arthritis.
+Based on 2018 survey data, about 26% of Wisconsin adults aged 18 years and older (1.1 million people) reported they have some form of arthritis.
 In the U.S., it is 26% of adults.
-(1)
+1

-Arthritis by Characteristics
+Arthritis by characteristics

 Although arthritis affects both men and women, women have a higher prevalence rate.
-In 2011, about 28% of Wisconsin women (583,000) reported arthritis in comparison to 22% of Wisconsin men (450,000).
+In 2018, about 29% of Wisconsin women (594,000) reported arthritis in comparison to 24% of Wisconsin men (467,000).

-Over 50% of adults with arthritis reported diabetes, 57% had heart disease, and 45% had high blood pressure.
+Over 50% of adults with arthritis reported having diabetes, 57% had heart disease, and 45% had high blood pressure.